Gambling Laws In Canada

 Prime Minister Justin Trudeau’s political party came out in opposition of the attempted bill to legalize sports betting.
 Trudeau has made no explicit mention of anything significant happening with the current status quo as it applies to Canadian gambling laws, so it appears likely things will remain the same.

-How Do I Know If I’m Using A Licensed Gambling Site?
+How Do I Know If I’m Using A Legit Online Gambling Site?

-Any reputable online gambling venue will have their licensing information readily available to their users.
-These brands have reputations for professionalism and strong ethical practices, so they want their status as legally licensed at the forefront of their presence.
+Any reputable online gambling venue will have their credentials and other pertinent information readily available to their users.
+These brands have reputations for professionalism and strong security.